ymhsheader

 Q- What happens if someone breaks a guideline?

-A- The Coordinators are informed when a group member breaks a guideline and they decide what to do about it on a case-by-case basis.
+A- The YMTeam is informed when a group member breaks a guideline and they decide what to do about it on a case-by-case basis.
 This means what happens will depend on the mom, the group, the type of guideline that has been broken, etc. What usually happens is that the mom who has broken a guideline is given a reminder that she is done so, and is reminded that if she continues to break guidelines, she will be unsubscribed from the group(s) she is in.

 Q- Can I join more than one group?